Trump calls Fauci a 'disaster' and seeks to reassure his team he can win | Politics

 Fauci, 79, who has served under Republican and Democratic presidents and is one of the most admired scientists in the United States, has urged that COVID-19 continue to be taken seriously.
 Trump has suggested the worst has passed.
 "Fauci is a disaster.
 If I listened to him, we’d have 500,000 deaths," Trump said during the call, which the campaign allowed reporters to join.

-Fauci has openly complained about being cited in a Trump re-election campaign advertisement that discussed the administration's pandemic response, and said in an interview broadcast on Sunday night by CBS' "60 Minutes" that he was not surprised Trump himself contracted the virus.
+Fauci has openly complained about being included, and quoted out of context, in a Trump campaign advertisement that discussed the administration's pandemic response.
+He said in a CBS' "60 Minutes" interview broadcast on Sunday that he was not surprised Trump himself contracted the virus.
 Trump, speaking from his signature hotel in Las Vegas ahead of two rallies in Arizona, said Fauci bombed during TV interviews but that it would be "a bigger bomb if you fire him."

-Fauci's office did not immediately respond to a request for comment.
-Trump said Americans were fed up with pandemic restrictions.
+In a radio interview on Monday night, Fauci dismissed the president's comments as a distraction, referring to a well-known book about the Mafia.
+"That other stuff, it's like in 'The Godfather': Nothing personal, strictly business.
+As far as I'm concerned, I just want to do my job and take care of the people of this country." he told Southern California radio station KNX1070.

 ALSO READ